Giles Taylor: Rolls-Royce

 Taylor joined Rolls-Royce Motor Cars as head of exterior design in 2011, replacing Ian Cameron as head of design the following year.
-He was responsible for the interior and exterior design of the Ghost and Phantom series, among others.
+He was responsible for the interior and exterior design of the Rolls-Royce Ghost and Rolls-Royce Phantom series, among others.
 He left the organisation in September 2018.

-During his time at Rolls-Royce, Taylor worked as a stylist for the Phantom VIII.
+During his time at Rolls-Royce, Taylor worked as a stylist for the Rolls-Royce Phantom VIII.

 He oversaw the design of the 2016 Dawn.
-Taylor designed the Cullinan, the marque’s first sports utility vehicle.
+Taylor designed the Rolls-Royce Cullinan, the marque’s first sports utility vehicle.

+Hongqi

+Taylor joined the Chinese state-owned automaker FAW Group as Vice President of Design and Chief Creative Officer in 2018.
+Operating out of FAW’s Advanced Design Center in Munich, Germany, he leads design strategy and concept development for Hongqi, China's premium luxury marque, along with broader corporate EV and autonomous vehicle portfolios.